awadiop94/Introgression-species-definiton/README.md

 # A workflow for performing core genome analysis, ANI clustering, gene flow inference and biological species classification, and inferring introgression between ANI-species and BSC-species, respectively, using the core genome in a modular and reproducible fashion.

 The pipeline is implemented in Snakemake and split into three stages for clarity and modularity.
-Each stage can be run independently, or all stages can be run sequentially via a bash script (to be created if needed).
+Each stage can be run independently, or all stages can be run sequentially.

 ## Directory Structure: